 Then There Was SeaWorld Ohio

-In a bid to compete against two other formidable Ohio parks, King's Island and Cedar Point, Six Flags purchased the neighboring SeaWorld Ohio, which was located across the lake from Geauga.
+In a bid to compete against two other formidable Ohio parks, King's Island and Cedar Point, Six Flags purchased the neighboring SeaWorld Ohio, which was located across the lake from the amusement park.
 In addition to SeaWorld Orlando, SeaWorld San Diego, and SeaWorld San Antonio, the Ohio park was the fourth location where visitors used to be able to see Shamu perform.
 Six Flags continued the marine life shows and exhibits (but dropped the SeaWorld branding and references to Shamu).

 Then There Was Six Flags World of Adventure